MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/error-when-you-validate-copy-windows.md

 ## More information

-In some cases, you might be required to update the 'State' value for following two registries as well.
+In some cases, you might be required to update the **State** value for following two registries as well.

 - `HKEY_USERS\S-1-5-18\Software\Microsoft\Windows\CurrentVersion\WinTrust\Trust Providers\Software Publishing`
 - `HKEY_USERS\.DEFAULT\Software\Microsoft\Windows\CurrentVersion\WinTrust\Trust Providers\Software Publishing`